 Air-lifting the well preceded an application of 16 gallons (60 liters) of acid-forming catalyst mixed with 170 lbs (80 kg) of an ANSI/NSF 60-certified granular, non-corrosive, biodegradable, organic acid.
 The successful mission (see Image C) increased the well’s output (see Figures 1 and 2) from approximately 2 L/s (32-g/m) to 4.7 L/s (74 g/m).
 This eliminated the long wait for 15,000 residents to fill water containers (see Image D) and is vital to their water quantity and health.
 (The charitable organization’s remaining supply of the catalyst and organic acid will also be applied periodically to prevent future pump and piping mineral accumulations.)

 In a second case, using the same ANSI/NSF-certified, environmentally safe chemicals restored water quality and overcame diminished capacity in a 35-year-old water well at a 4-H campground in Gretna, NE.
 The process of proper pre-rehab testing and the use of non-corrosive, non-toxic chemicals increased the well output 280 percent (see Figures 3 and 4) and also prevented expensive environmental clean-up costs, according to Tom Christopherson, Water Supply Specialist, Nebraska Health & Human Services, Health and Energy Program.
-The project required four days, restored the well to its original usefulness and saved the campground approximately $10,000 versus drilling another six-inch-diameter well.

 The US has a proliferation of water wells needing rehab due to mineral and bacteria accumulations.
 Only a proper pre-rehab analysis will reveal the most effective solution methodology.
 And only the use of safer, less toxic chemicals will help solve the well problem, while still providing optimum water quality and environmental preservation.